Ire fortiter quo nemo ante iit.

 1 September 1946 Captain J Bottomley RFA appointed as Master

-9 August 1947 Mr J SInclair RFA appointed as Chief Engineer Officer
+9 August 1947 Mr J Sinclair RFA appointed as Chief Engineer Officer

 24 May 1948 Mr F A Essam RFA appointed as Chief Engineer Officer